Louis Lliboutry: Andean years

-He soon contacted the Club alpin français which was at that time preparing an expedition to the Fitz Roy (3405 m), a still unconquered Argentine summit in the Patagonian Andes.
+He soon contacted the Club alpin français which was at that time preparing an expedition to Fitz Roy (3405 m), a still unconquered summit at the border beween Argentina and Chile, in the Patagonian Andes.
 As the scientist of the expedition, he had twice the opportunity to meet Juan Perón at the Casa Rosada: for logistics when they headed south, and for a decoration when they returned.
 While staying at the base camp, he made a new topographic survey of the surrounding area, then poorly mapped on Argentine documents which showed very approximate elevations.
 He climbed twice to Camp III, 400 m below the summit, which was reached by Lionel Terray and Guido Magnone in February 1952 after more than a month's approach and waiting.

 His duties at the "Pedagógico" (Pedagogical Institute) of the University of Chile left him enough time to explore the High Andes of Santiago where some glaciers, especially rock glaciers, were not mapped yet.
 The topographical survey he carried out will still be used nearly forty years later.
 In March 1952, about 4700 m above sea level in Nevado Juncal close to Aconcagua, he first observed snow penitents, mysterious structures already encountered by Charles Darwin and attributed by natives to carving of névé by strong winds.
 Lliboutry qualitatively explained their formation, due to complex phenomena of melting and infrared-radiation re-emitted by the penitents.
 This marks his first important contribution to glaciology.

 Lliboutry spent his last year in Chile (1955) writing a book of nearly 500 pages, Nieves y glaciares de Chile, which foreshadowed the two volumes of his future Traité de glaciologie (more than 1,000 pages).
 In the following decades, his expertise in glaciology and geophysics will be called upon several times in Latin America, notably by the Peruvian government and UNESCO, before and after the Yungay disaster (a debris flow caused by the outburst of lakes near the Huascarán Glacier, making 20,000 casualties on 31 May 1970).